Tevfik-365/image-background-change-artificial-intelligence/README.md

-This is an AI assisted code made using Google Colab.
-It does the following (removing, adding image background, adding text).
+This is a code made using Google Colab.
+This code can change the background of your image and add text.